 To help you realise your potential, we have invested £25 million in postgraduate student support and scholarships to enable the most talented postgraduate students from across the world to realise their potential with us.

-If you would like help and advice from a student perspective, the Postgraduate Mentor Scheme gives prospective students the opportunity to ask any questions to our current postgraduate students and alumni.
-Please feel free to ask them questions via our online Postgraduate Mentor Scheme.
+If you would like help and advice from a student perspective, the Postgraduate Advice Scheme gives prospective students the opportunity to ask any questions to our current postgraduate students and alumni.
+Please feel free to ask them questions via our online Postgraduate Advice Scheme.

 You can visit our postgraduate platform for live events throughout the year, where you can watch subject interviews and presentations and ask our staff, current students and alumni questions about their own experiences of postgraduate study and the programmes they have studied.

-Sign up for our forthcoming virtual open days for reminders on our subject-specific virtual events and to receive more information about the University of Birmingham.
+Sign up for our forthcoming online chat sessions for reminders on our subject-specific virtual events and to receive more information about the University of Birmingham.

 Opportunities for doctoral research